jareer12/comx/README.md

 1. Download the latest release from the [GitHub repository](https://github.com/jareer12/comx/releases).
 2. Extract the `comx` binary file from the downloaded archive.
 3. Copy the `comx` binary to a location in your system's PATH, such as `/usr/local/bin`.
+Rename it to `comx` for convenient use.

 ## Usage